goodguyry/AriaComponents/src/Tablist/README.md

 > If the tab list has a visible label, the element with role tablist has aria-labelledby set to a value that refers to the labelling element.
 Otherwise, the tablist element has a label provided by aria-label.

 The recommendation is to only auto-active tabs as they're selected if the associated panel's content [isn't preloaded](https://www.w3.org/WAI/ARIA/apg/patterns/tabs/).
-Otherwise, we can use the `AutomaticActivation` module:
+Otherwise, use the `AutomaticActivation` module:

 ```jsx
 import Tablist, { AutomaticActivation } from 'aria-components/tablist';